-- Leveraging Health Information Technology to Improve Patient Care: Requires that certified HIT transmits and receive data from certified physician registries and that registries be certified to transmit and receive from certified HIT.
+- Leveraging Health Information Technology to Improve Patient Care: Requires that certified HIT transmits and receives data from certified physician registries and that registries be certified to transmit and receive from certified HIT.
 Includes vendors in Patient Safety Organizations to allow for improvements in the safety and effectiveness of HIT.

 - Patient Access to Their Electronic Health Information: Supports the certification and development of patient-centered health record technology so that patients can access their health information through secure and user-friendly software, which may update automatically.
 Encourages the use of Health Information Exchanges to promote patient access by educating providers and clarifying misunderstandings.
 Requires HHS to clarify situations where it is permissible for providers to share patient information by providing best practices and common cases where sharing is allowed.

 - Encouraging Trust Relationships for Certified Electronic Health Records (EHR): Supports the secure exchange of electronic health information by certifying that one EHR product is capable of trusted exchange with multiple other EHR products.